AARP Eye Center

-- Absentee voting: You will need to meet certain criteria to cast an absentee ballot and most ballots will require a notary.
+- Absentee voting: You will need to meet certain criteria to cast an absentee ballot by mail, and most ballots will require a notary.
 But you may cast an absentee ballot without a reason starting two weeks before Election Day.
 Locations are decided by your local election authority.

-A 2022 election law requires voters to present a valid photo ID when casting a regular ballot in person, allows no-excuse absentee voting two weeks before an election and bans the use of drop boxes.
-Also, the state's redistricting plan has redrawn certain congressional and state legislative districts, and may affect which candidates appear on your ballot.
+A 2022 election law requires voters to present a valid photo ID when casting a regular ballot in person, allows no-excuse absentee voting for two weeks before an election and bans the use of drop boxes.
+Also, the state’s redistricting plan redrew certain congressional and state legislative districts and may affect which candidates appear on your ballot.